somnambulist-tech/project-manager/readme.md

 ```

+You can check the current `spm` setup by using `spm check`.
+This will show you all the
+current configuration locations and if the configuration was initialised properly.
+Add
+`--debug` or `-d` to output the config and env file contents if they exist.

 ### Terminal and IDE integration

 spm includes two helpers to make navigating a project easier: `open` and `goto`. `open` will